amplication/amplication/docs/getting-started/first-app.md

 Not sure how to get started?
 In this tutorial, you’ll learn how to create an application, how to add entities, how to add roles, and how to set permissions on entities.

-Also, we will see how to commit changes and manage versions, and finally how to build your app and get it ready for deployment.
+Also, you'll see how to commit changes and manage versions, and finally how to build your app and get it ready for deployment.

 Let’s get started.